-This case report demonstrates the successful use of the ZAP-X $^{\otimes}$ stereotactic radiotherapy system for the efficient and effective treatment of a uveal melanoma with a notable reduction in tumor size at the 6- and 12-month follow-up without any serious adverse effects.
+This case report demonstrates the successful use of the ZAP-X $^{\circ}$ stereotactic radiotherapy system for the efficient and effective treatment of a uveal melanoma with a notable reduction in tumor size at the six- and twelve-month follow-up without any serious adverse effects.
 It is yet to be confirmed whether these results can be replicated in a larger patient cohort.